douglascraigschmidt/CS251/assignment5/README.md

   are to assume that the first object registered with the Universe is a “sun” and it should not be affected by any forces.

-* Object – The base class of the class hierarchy designed to outline the interface for objects used in the simulation.
+* Object – This base class of the class hierarchy is designed to outline the interface for objects used in the simulation.
 Certain objects may be composed of other bodies, so this class should implement the Composite pattern.
-Correct handling of different types of objects requires this class provide an access point for a Visitor.
-Finally, to make all force applications appear simultaneously, a “snapshot” method will be available via the Prototype.
+Correct handling of different types of objects requires this class provide an access point for a visitor via the Visitor pattern.
+Finally, to make all force applications appear simultaneously, a “snapshot” method will be available via the Prototype pattern.

-* ObjectFactory – A Factory Method implementation that provides an easy way of creating celestial Objects based on a string argument.
+* ObjectFactory – An implementation of the Factory Method pattern that provides a convenient way of creating celestial Objects based on a string argument.

-* Visitor – A Visitor abstract base class will be defined along with a concrete subclass, the PrintVisitor.
+* Visitor – A Visitor abstract base class will be defined along with a concrete subclass called PrintVisitor.
 The latter class is responsible for testing the Visitor/Iterator framework via simple print tests.

+* vector2 - A class representing a 2-dimensional vector of
+  doubles.
+Common vector operations are implemented in a loop-free manner to encourage use of functors and/or lambda functions, and STL algorithms.

 ## Physics Concepts Required for this Assignment: